 School phones are limited to school business and emergencies.
 Children will be permitted to use the phone only in an emergency.
 Plans for after school activities should be made at home before the school day.
 Students and teachers should not be asked to come to the phone when classes are in session, except in an emergency.

 Parent Teacher conferences are held at the end of October for all students.
 Spring conferences may be requested by either the teacher or parent.
 Please make every effort to attend them.
 Parents are encouraged to conference with the teacher at any time throughout the year.
 An appointment may be made by leaving a message for the teacher at the office, by email, or in writing.

 Lost and Found

-The lost and found is located in the back of the Multi-Purpose room.
-Please mark your child's sweaters, jackets, backpacks, lunch boxes etc. for easy identification.
+The lost and found is located on the outside of the Multi-Purpose room.
+Please mark your child's sweaters, jackets, backpacks, lunch boxes, etc. for easy identification.
 Small items are turned into the office.
 Parents are invited to check the lost and found.
-We are not responsible for personal toys, games or other personal items that should not be brought to school.
+We are not responsible for personal toys, games, or other personal items that should not be brought to school.

-Any student riding a bike to school must supply a lock.
+Any student riding a bike to school should bring a lock.
 Bikes must be stored in the fenced bike rack area.
 Students riding to school must wear bicycle helmets.

-Skateboards, skates and rollerblades are not allowed on the school grounds at any time.
-Bikes are not allowed on the main campus.
+Skateboards, scooters, rollerblades, Heelys, and bikes are not allowed on the main campus.